 The school your child is attending may have a position available too.
 My daughter's school paid parents to supervise kids at lunchtime and so forth.
 Check with your child's school or other schools close by if they have any positions open.

 I lived within walking distance of many shops and businesses.
 My job hunting started there.
-I knew that even with a car I didn't want a job that required too much travel time, so that I would always make it on time to pick up my daughter from school.
+I knew that even with a car I didn't want a job that required too much travel time so that I would always make it on time to pick up my daughter from school.

-Blue Collar Jobs
+Top 5 Blue Collar Jobs

 If you're not afraid to roll up your sleeves and get busy, these jobs might be for you:

-- House cleaning- with a company such as Molly Maid or offer your services as a private maid.
+You can either work for a company such as Molly Maid or offer your services as a private maid.
 Some house cleaning companies make you work weekends, others do not.

 Both companies state on their websites that they are flexible in their hours.
 Both also offer training and health benefits which are valuable when you have little ones.

 Here are some office jobs that do not require a degree and are within the Monday to Friday 9 am to 3 pm time frame: